Medical Laboratory Assistant Technician Diploma

 Important employability requirements such as literacy and numeric, computer, interpersonal communications, and critical thinking skills are embedded in courses where appropriate.

 Each student has the opportunity to apply competencies and skills in the professional setting.
-In this program, there is one 6-week requirement in the placement.
-For continued success, placement coordinators monitor progress with the host and with the student.
+This program includes 6-weeks of practicum.
+For continued success, practicum coordinators monitor student progress with the host.
 Students are evaluated through host evaluation, weekly journals and a placement report.
-National Academy of Health and Business will work with the student to secure suitable placements within Ontario.
-Students maybe required to travel to their practicum sites.
-The student is responsible for all costs associated with traveling to and from the site along with any other costs that may arise. (i.e. parking, lunch, subway, bus)
+National Academy of Health and Business will work with the student to secure suitable practicum placements within Ontario.
+Students may be required to travel to their practicum sites.
+The student is responsible for all costs associated with traveling to and from the site along with any other costs that may arise (parking, lunch, transit, etc.).

 - Ontario Secondary School Diploma or equivalent (transcript required)*